krunch3r76/gc__listoffers/README.md

-touch the radio button pertaining to the subnet of interest offer scanning can take up to a minute, please be patient check the boxes to set upper limits on cpu time and env time
+touch the radio button pertaining to the subnet of interest offer scanning can take up to a minute, please be patient check the boxes to set upper limits on cpu time and env time it is not necessary to refresh when tweaking values! the total number of offers is listed in large digits near the bottom left

 # TODO
 this is a very long list but i will start it with: